microsoft/OCR-Form-Tools/README.md

 ### Create Connections

 OCR Form Labeling Tool is a 'Bring Your Own data' (BYOD) application.
-In this tool, connections are used to configure and manage source (the assets to label) and target (the location to which labels should be exported).
+In this tool, connections are used to configure and manage source (the assets to label) and target (the location where labels should be exported).
 The source and target are the same location in OCR Form Labeling Tool.
 Eventually, they together will be inputs to [Form Recognizer](https://docs.microsoft.com/en-us/azure/cognitive-services/form-recognizer/).
 Connections can be set up and shared across projects.
 They use an extensible provider model, so new source/target providers can easily be added.

 Currently, both this labeling tool and [Form Recognizer](https://docs.microsoft.com/en-us/azure/cognitive-services/form-recognizer/) only support [Azure Blob Storage](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blobs-introduction).